jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 This RFC shows an example of registering kernels for PluggableDevice.
 Kernel and op registration and implementation API is addressed in a separate [RFC](https://github.com/tensorflow/community/blob/master/rfcs/20190814-kernel-and-op-registration.md).

+To avoid kernel registration conflict with existing CUDA kernels, the device_type for kernel registration needs to seperate from the front-end device type ("GPU").
-The device_type for kernel registration can be an alternative string registered from plugin, needs to seperate from the front-end device type("GPU"), and kernel registeration use the string in the plugin.
-Another option is plugin authors only need to register one device type, Tensorflow proper takes it as the name for DeviceFactor registration and "PLUGGABLE" + device type as the name for kernel registeration and the device_type attribute in PluggableDevice.
+&emsp;1) This device_type be an alternative string registered from plugin, and plugin authors use the string in the plugin for kernel registration.
+&emsp;2)Another option is that plugin authors only need to register one device type, and Tensorflow proper takes it as the string name for DeviceFactory registration and makes "PLUGGABLE_" + device type as the device_type attribute in PluggableDevice for kernel registration.
 **Option 1:**
 Plugin:
-plugin author provides an alternative string to TensorFlow proper, which seperates from the front-end device type("GPU")
+plugin author provides an alternative string(such as "CUDA") to TensorFlow proper, which seperates from the front-end device type("GPU")
 ```cpp
 void SE_InitializePlugin(SE_PlatformRegistrationParams* params, TF_Status* status) {
   ...